- How REHIT is Different from HIIT Training

-- How Does the CAR.O.L AI Bike Work?
+- How Does the CAROL Bike Compare to Alternatives?

 - Frequently Asked Questions

-HIIT workouts have become so popular in recent years because they’re an incredibly effective way to improve your cardiovascular fitness with relatively little time investment.
+High intensity interval workouts (HIIT) have become popular in recent years because they’re an incredibly effective way to improve your cardiovascular health and fitness with relatively little time investment.

 Most HIIT workouts take less than 30 minutes, and some are much shorter than that.
-One of the most popular HIIT workouts is the 7-Minute Workout, which, as the name implies, takes only seven minutes to complete.
+One of the most popular HIIT workouts is “the Seven-Minute Workout,” which, as the name implies, takes only seven minutes to complete.

 Another popular type of HIIT workout is called Tabata, which only takes four minutes per round.

-While you can do high-intensity workouts with all different kinds of equipment or with no equipment at all — think bodyweight exercises (mountain climbers or jumping jacks) — some people prefer HIIT bike workouts to get the heart rate up and the blood flowing.
+While you can do high-intensity workouts with all different kinds of equipment or with no equipment at all — think bodyweight exercises like mountain climbers and jumping jacks — some people prefer HIIT bike workouts to get their heart rate up and their blood flowing.

-HIIT workouts on stationary bikes have the benefit that you can do them pretty much any time and from the comfort of your home — without requiring a lot of (storage) space for exercise equipment.
+HIIT workouts on stationary bikes have the benefit that you can do them pretty much any time and from the comfort of your home, without requiring a lot of space for exercise equipment.

 Intensity is what makes a HIIT session so effective, but it’s also the reason why many people don’t stick to this type of exercise routine.
 It’s no secret that HIIT requires a degree of willpower and mental toughness that not everyone brings to the table.